 - Mini Angle Paintbrush (for topcoat)

-First, pour the chemical stripper into a disposable plastic container and apply it liberally to the varnish you want to remove… and wait.
-Pretty quickly, you will notice it working.
-Use a paint scraper tool to scrape it off.
-You’re gonna use a lot of paper towels!
 Once the varnish is removed, you will notice some leftover remover on the wood.
-Use fine steel wool and mineral spirits to clean it up because you will want a clean surface before applying the whitewash wood stain on the table.
+Use fine steel wool and mineral spirits to clean it up because you will want a clean surface before applying the whitewashed wood stain on the table.
 The freshly stripped wood will need to dry overnight before the next step.

-Sanding The Wood Table Before Applying The Pickling Stain
+Sanding The Wood Table

-Next, sand the wood table to remove any leftover varnish.
-I used my sander with padded sandpaper that’s great for getting into the detailed wood trim and carvings.
-Clean the wood after sanding it with a 50/50 mixture of denatured alcohol and water.
-Mix the denatured alcohol and water in a spray bottle and mist over the wood, and wipe it off with paper towels or a cotton cloth.
-This will remove all the leftover dust from sanding and if there is anything else left on the wood.
-No worries about the alcohol, it evaporates quickly, and you’ll be ready for the next step of the whitewash wood table makeover.
+Mix the denatured alcohol and water in a spray bottle, mist over the wood, and wipe it off with paper towels or a cotton cloth.
+This will remove all the leftover dust from sanding and if anything else is left on the wood.
+No worries about the alcohol; it will evaporate quickly, and you’ll be ready for the next step of the whitewash wood table makeover.

 Whitewash Wood Pickling Stain